kswhite15/326final/README.md

 # Running the application

-Clone this repository to your computer.
-Finally, within the cloned folder, type the following in the command line to run the script locally:
+Clone our repository.
+Once within the dowloaded folder, enter in the following command to your terminal to run our script:

-`python3 stream.py`
+`python3 petty_politician.py`